misurida/eg-elements/doc/EgCheckbox.md

 ### Helpers

-- **inputClass**: {type: Boolean, default: true}: If true, the *.eg-input-container* will have the *.eg-input* class (mainly used for components wrapped since only the parent container should have the .eg-input class.
+- **inputClass**: {type: Boolean, default: true}: If true, the ".eg-input-container" will have the ".eg-input" class (mainly used for components wrapped since only the parent container should have the ".eg-input" class).
 - **nullValue**: {default: null}: Value returned when the checkbox is unchecked.
 - **useUndefined**: {type: Boolean, default: false}: If true, the checkbox can be in an undefined state (represented by an horizontal stroke by default).